HarshaBelurkar/CLustering-Model/README.md

 Model Objective:
 Cluster the countries by the factors mentioned and recommend to the CEO.

-The tasks performed in the model presented below are:
+The tasks performed in the model presented are:
 1. Necessary data inspection and EDA tasks suitable for this dataset.
 2. Outlier Analysis
 3. Tried both K-means and Hierarchical clustering(both single and complete linkage) on this dataset to create the clusters.